Greece Photography Essay a cover image of Naxos Greece

 The Famous Greece Sunsets and Sunrises

-Let every dawn be to you as the beginning of life, and every setting sun be to you as its close. ~ John Ruskin
+Let every dawn be to you as the beginning of life, and every setting sun be to you as its close.

 So it was easy on the last night the group would be together.
 We grabbed a few bottles of Santorini’s finest Asyrtiko wine and found a terrace to watch the final moments of light from the day.
 We gathered around and toasted what was an incredible journey.
 And we weren’t alone.
-A wedding was celebrated on one side of our restaurant, an engagement on the other.
-We knew we were somewhere special.
-And it wasn’t only Santorini.
-Whether we were atop Lycabetus Hill in Athens, at Apollo’s gate on Naxos, at a lighthouse on the rocky cliffs of Ios, or with the thousands of people lining the terraces of Fira, they always took your breath away.
+A wedding was celebrated on one side of our restaurant, and an engagement was held on the other.

 Light rays shine down at sunset in Santorini

-Sunset on Santorini Greece
+Sunset in Santorini, Greece

 A pink and purple sky over Naxos during sunrise